yousrajnahi/Labyrinth-Generator/README.md

 # Labyrinth Generator project

 Welcome to the labyrinth Generator project.
 This project provides a C program for generating and solving a labyrinth using SDL2.
+The generation algorithm used in this project is randomized DFS (depth-first search).
+This algorithm uses a recursive depth-first traversal to randomly generate a labyrinth by removing the walls between visited cells randomly.
+This creates winding paths and ensures that all cells in the labyrinth are accessible.

 ## Dependencies